sutharsan3005/sml5202-sutharsan/frenchvocab.md

 <p> This webpage will teach you on the following: Days of the week, food and drinks, and numbers in French.
 As well as, it contains further study for learners willing to advance towards the end of the page. </p>

+<h2> "Days of the Week" Learning </h2>

+<p> The table below shows the days of the week in French and the translation to English.
+Making it more easier for learners to understand </p>

 <table>
   <tr><th> Days of the week in English </th> <th> Days of the week in French </th> </tr>
   <tr><td> Monday </td><td> Lundi </td></tr>